eehh-stanford/SNA-workshop/ergm-intro.md

 library(networkdata)
 ```

 As Elspeth Ready and I argue in a forthcoming paper, anthropologists and ethologists were early, if often overlooked, contributors to relational methods.
-The conventional origin of social network analysis is typically thought to be Moreno's (1934) classic, *Who Shall Survive?*.
-Evans-Pritchard wrote a paper in 1929 that anticipated structural balance theory in explaining the strained relationships between Zande son's and their mothers (Evans-Pritchard 1929).
+The conventional origin of social network analysis is typically thought to be Moreno's (1934) classic, *Who Shall Survive?* Evans-Pritchard wrote a paper in 1929 that anticipated structural balance theory in explaining the strained relationships between Zande son's and their mothers (Evans-Pritchard 1929).
 Clarence Ray Carpenter sketched sociograms in his field notebooks documenting his studies of howler monkeys of Barro Colorado Island in 1932.
 We will use the data from a paper by H. Bott in 1928 that used ethological observations of children in a nursery school (Bott 1928).
 The Bott data actually contain five sets of relations:

 1.  talked to another child
 2.  interfered with another child